- This event has passed.

 Money raised from ticket sales and donations to regenTV will enable the forum to be recorded and shared with those unable to attend on the day.
 Donations can be made here.

-The grey-matter will be engaged during throughout the morning session where thought provoking discussions, led by experts in the fields of restoration, seed provenance, seed production and offset planning, will explore the issues of seed diversity and supply and how the planning sector impacts and interacts across the Greater Sydney basin.
+The grey-matter will be further engaged during throughout the morning session where thought provoking discussions, led by experts in the fields of restoration, seed provenance, seed production and offset planning, will explore the issues of seed diversity and supply and how the planning sector impacts and interacts across the Greater Sydney basin and beyond.

 The thought provokers are: